 This course has been updated in 2019 to reflect contemporary trends in social work practice, both locally and nationally.
 Teaching on the degree emphasises the knowledge, skills and values of social work; especially the importance of evidence-informed, person-centred and relationship-based practice.

-The course incorporates significant involvement of social work practitioners and people who have used social work services.
-The course also offers opportunities for interprofessional learning as you will complete a module in the final year (Management and Leadership for Social Care Professionals), learning alongside students on other related courses, in preparation for potential future careers in integrated health and social care workplaces.
+You will have the opportunity to engage with social work practitioners and people who have used social work service.
+It also provides opportunities for interprofessional learning as you will complete a module in the final year (Management and Leadership for Social Care Professionals), learning alongside students on other related courses, in preparation for potential future careers in integrated health and social care workplaces.

 - A staff team experienced both academically and in social care work practice.